danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 In that paper, the authors looked at the Chebyshev filter proposed by Defferrard et al. and introduced a few key changes to make the layer more simple and more scalable.

 1. They changed the reference operator.
 Instead of the rescaled and normalized Laplacian, they assumed that $$\lambda_{max} = 2$$ so that the whole formulation of the operator was simplified to $$-\mathbf{A}_n$$.
-2. They proposed to use polynomials of order 1, following the intution that $$K$$ layers of order 1 would be equivalent to 1 layer of order $$K$$.
-In particular, they also added non-linerities between each successive layer, leading to more complex transformations of the nodes at each propagation step.
+2. They proposed to use polynomials of order 1, following the intuition that $$K$$ layers of order 1 would be equivalent to 1 layer of order $$K$$.
+In particular, they also added non-linearities between each successive layer, leading to more complex transformations of the nodes at each propagation step.
 3. They observed that the same set of weights could be used both for a node itself and its neighbors.
 No need to have $$\mathbf{\Theta}^{(0)}$$ and $$\mathbf{\Theta}^{(1)}$$ as different weights.
 4. After simplifying the layer down to
 $$